wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-overview.md

 | ------------- | ------------- | ------------- |
 | 2.0.6| 22.0 | MI 4.3.0, APIM 4.0.0, EI 7.1.0, EI 7.0.x, EI 6.6.0, EI 6.5.0 |

-### Salesforce Wave Analytics

-The Salesforce Wave Analytics Connector allows you to work with records in Salesforce.
-You can use the Salesforce connector to create, query, retrieve, and update records in your organization's Salesforce data.
-The connector uses the [Analytics REST API](https://developer.salesforce.com/docs/atlas.en-us.bi_dev_guide_rest.meta/bi_dev_guide_rest/bi_rest_overview.htm) to interact with Salesforce.

-### Salesforce Desk Connector

-The Salesforce Desk connector allows you to access the Salesforce Desk REST API from an integration sequence.
-Salesforce Desk is a customer service application that helps small businesses to provide exceptional, multi-channel customer service.

-* **[Salesforce Desk Connector documentation](https://wso2docs.atlassian.net/wiki/spaces/ESBCONNECTORS/pages/50861401/Salesforce+Desk+Connector)**: Includes an overview of the connector and links to associated documentation.

-### Pardot

-The Pardot connector allows you to access the Pardot REST API through the WSO2 integration runtime.
-Pardot, B2B marketing automation by Salesforce, offers a marketing automation solution that allows marketing and sales departments to create, deploy, and manage online marketing campaigns.

-* **[Pardot Connector documentation](https://wso2docs.atlassian.net/wiki/spaces/ESBCONNECTORS/pages/50862350/Pardot+Connector)**: Includes an overview of the connector and links to associated documentation.

 ## How to contribute

 As an open-source project, WSO2 extensions welcome contributions from the community.